bdinh/iQuiz/README.md

 ## Agenda for part 3

+Last changes 5/17 12:12am

+###Finished Part 3.
+- downloaded JSON from Site using Alamofire
+- store JSON file to local storage using Core Data
+- use local storage offline (Even if url is incorrect or doesn't connect, the app will load the default stored quizes from local storage)
+- refreshes on Settings (haven't tested due to not having a similar JSON file in that format)

+### Changes for the future
-1. Need to fix UI for part 3
+1. Need to fix UI for future use
-2. Need to create data class to reduce redundancy and the use of hard coding data
+2. Need to clean up code
+3. Need to comment code